 - Local rankings depended more on website authority.
 As said before, this new local search algorithm was tied with the traditional web search ranking signals.
 This meant that thereon, local rankings would be determined by domain authority, backlinks and all kinds of other SEO ranking factors.
 So if someone’s ranking dropped with immediate effect, it indicated that their site’s general SEO characteristics lacked behind against their competition.
 Even as today, if this happens with you, run a thorough competition research to see how your backlinks, content and other SEO characteristics stand to those of other high ranking websites.

 - Yelp and other local directories saw boost in their rankings.
 This happened because for some queries, the entire SERP was built from well known local directories.
 This made it crucial to build a solid business presence on such leading local directories of your particular industry.
 Even today, even if less of your potential clients now be able to find your business website directly, many more would be able to spot you via your multiplying occurrence in local directory sites.

 - Local carousel remained a major way to gain that extra exposure.
-Unlike the usual local listing packs, local carousel results remained unaffected by the Pigeon update and showed up with almost the same frequency as before.
+Unlike the usual local listing packs, local carousel results remained unaffected by the Google Pigeon update and showed up with almost the same frequency as before.
 This meant they were still a great way to gain extra exposure for some local keywords, though carousel listings present for as low as 1% of keyword queries.
 But they still count for something, don’t they Because such results put a heavy emphasis on your listing’s image and rating, all the while showing options side-by-side.
 This is why, marketers should ensure a nice, high- quality and attractive photo in their Google+ business profile and encourage customers to review their business.